 Acting IGs, meanwhile, have even fewer legal protections from removal.

-In addition, Devaney said acting watchdogs often lack the gravitas or authority to set a long-term vision for the agency they oversee.
+Devaney said acting watchdogs often lack the gravitas or authority to set a long-term vision for the agencies they oversee.

 “It’s very difficult for an unconfirmed person — a deputy that’s an acting IG — to feel comfortable doing things if they don’t have that sort of tenure that confirmed IGs have,” he said.